Roliyal/CROlordCloudNative/第2章 阿里云 kubernentes 应用部署/第3节 Micro services 微服务猜数字部署 ACK 环境.md

 # Set the working directory
 WORKDIR /app

-# Copy the go.mod, go.sum, and .env files to the working directory
+# Copy the go.mod, go.sum, and .env.production files to the working directory
 COPY go.mod go.sum .env ./

 # Download the dependencies